Important Teeth Cleaning Information for New Patients in New York

 How Much Does It Cost for a Basic Teeth Cleaning in New York City?

-Most PPO insurance plans cover two cleanings per year, or a cleaning every six months, as long as the annual maximum has not been used up.
+Most PPO insurance plans cover two cleanings per year, or a dental cleaning every six months, as long as the annual maximum has not been used up.
 However, the out-of-pocket cost for our regular teeth cleaning at our NYC location is $144.

 Regular dental cleanings and adult checkups are a great way to have healthier teeth, gums, and overall oral health.
 Our dental health professionals will clean your teeth and provide essential diagnostic checks to ensure you are free from any underlying oral health issues.